Severson-Group/eMach/docs/source/maintainer.rst

 3. Website changes that consist of correcting type-o's or existing code are belong in a Bug Fix release while changes that affect the workflow of contributing to eMach belong in a Minor or Major release.
 4. It is preferred to do timely releases (with only 1 or 2 issues) than to do infrequent, large releases.

+.. _change-log:
 Change Log
 ------------------------------------------
+A ``./CHANGELOG.md`` file is maintained to document incremental changes in each release of the project.

+Each entry in the change log should have a markdown heading of the version number (``VA.B.x``) followed by a bullet list of changes in the style of commit messages based on the issues that are being released.
+The overarching principle is that the list should be understandable and useful to the people who develop the code.

+The following rules should be used to draft this message:

+1. Keep each bullet brief
+2. Always start each bullet with a verb.
+Use the same verbs as much as possible. ``Fix`` and ``Add`` should be the most common. ``Rename``, ``Remove``, and ``Extend`` are also acceptable.
+3. Sort the bullets by the first word.
+Always list ``Fix`` first, then ``Add``.
+4. Ideally, each of the bullets corresponds to an issue/PR.
+However, often this leads to too repetitive of a list.
+It is more important that the list be brief, so consolidate issues into a single bullet as makes sense.

+See the `AMDC Firmware Project Repository <https://github.com/Severson-Group/AMDC-Firmware/blob/v1.1.x/CHANGELOG.md>`_ for examples of effective changelog entries.

 Procedure